 While the effort required to attain a food may influence consumption, the first interaction with food in most cases is visual (Delwiche, 2012; Piqueras-Fiszman & Spence, 2014; Spence, 2018; Wadhera & Capaldi-Phillips, 2014).
 Therefore, it is probable that manipulating this visual interaction may influence our consumption and perception of foods.
 Wadhera and Capaldi-Phillips (2014) suggest that visual cues can act either independently or interactively with other effects, influencing perceptions of taste and attractiveness of foods when visual presentation is altered (i.e. changing colour of serving apparatus or the food/drink item itself; Jansen, Mulkens, & Jansen, 2010; Morrot, Brochet, & Dubourdieu, 2001; Piqueras-Fiszman, Alcaide, Roura, & Spence, 2012).
 In addition, when cues are removed such as through opaque wrapping or blindfolding participants, consumption is reduced further, illustrating how visual cues can significantly influence consumption (Barkeling, Linné, Melin, & Rooth, 2003; Johnson, 1974).
-These previous findings demonstrate how rarely depend solely on our internal cues to inform consumption, but rather rely on the external cues offered by the environment (Schaefer & Magnuson, 2014).
+These previous findings demonstrate how we rarely depend solely on our internal cues to inform consumption, but rather rely on the external cues offered by the environment (Schaefer & Magnuson, 2014).

-Deng and Srinivasan (2013) explored the relationship between visual cues and consumption by manipulating the visibility and visual attractiveness of snacks, finding that colourful, visually attractive snacks (colourful Froot Loops) were consumed in greater quantity than visually plain, monochrome snacks (plain Cheerios). , whilst exploring the proximity effect Privitera and Creary (2013) found more apple slices were consumed when visible presented in a transparent container than presented in an opaque container.
+Deng and Srinivasan (2013) explored the relationship between visual cues and consumption by manipulating the visibility and visual attractiveness of snacks, finding that colourful, visually attractive snacks (colourful Froot Loops) were consumed in greater quantity than visually plain, monochrome snacks (plain Cheerios).
+Similarly, whilst exploring the proximity effect, Privitera and Creary (2013) found that more apple slices were consumed when visible (presented in a transparent container) than not visible (presented in an opaque container).
 This visibility effect was seen to positively interact with distance, thus reiterating how manipulation of both factors can increase overall differences in consumption.
 However, the effect did not occur with carrot sticks, suggesting that the visibility effect may be sensitive to the characteristics of a snack, such as carrots being less attractive or salient to consumers when compared to apple slices.
 It is important to note, however, that Privitera and Creary (2013) did not measure participants’ perceptions of the snacks on offer were, so it is not known whether apples offered a higher total perceived salience than carrot sticks, which could have influenced consumption.
 While visibility and visual salience are two distinct yet related concepts, Privitera and Creary (2013) assert that snack visibility determines consumption and may be sensitive to snack-type, whereas outcomes from Knowles et al., (2019) imply perceived visual salience may be less sensitive to snack-type, as seen with associations between visual salience rating and consumption of both healthy and less healthy snacks.

 Current Studies